Geography Data Types and Data Validation

 A drop list is created, test your drop list by selecting any country.

-Assigning a Geography Data Type:
+Assigning a Geography Data Type to a Drop List:

 In Microsoft 365 (Formerly called Office 365) we have a group of “Rich” or “Linked” data types, both names really emphasize what these data types do.